More chapters are coming!Notify me

 Then our article about Venture Capital may be just right for you!

 What is venture capital?

 To start your company you may acquire some money from an Angel Investor.
-To get your product to the testing stage and out to the market you may need a help from angel investors’ funds.
-But in order to make it big, you will need a help from a Venture capitalist.
+To get your product to the testing stage and out to the market you may need help from angel investors’ funds.
+But in order to make it big, you will need help from a Venture capitalist.

-Those people invest only in the companies they deem to have a great potential for a big return on investment, so your future may be bright if you manage to attract them.
+Those people invest only in the companies they deem to have great potential for a big return on investment, so your future may be bright if you manage to attract them.
 Not only you will get the money, but also an affirmation that your business is doing well!